What can you afford to pay and how much do you have for a deposit?

-For instance you wish to borrow £80,000 against a property valued at £100,000 then the loan to value is 80,000/100,000 = 80% LTV.
+You borrow £80,000 against a property valued at £100,000 then the LTV is 80,000/100,000 = 80% LTV.

 Annual Percentage Rates (APR)

 If you have a fixed or discounted variable rate you may have certain limits on the amount you can overpay within a specified period.